Benefits of work

 - make sure you communicate your needs clearly, don't assume others will know what support you do and don't need;

 - work with your manager to develop a plan, so it is clear what is expected of you and what supports are in place to assist you.
+The Return to work/Stay at work discussion plan may also be helpful for you and your manager for conversations around developing your plan.

 Planning your return to work